prathjan/SvcAppdGlobal/README.md

 trigcount - trigger count, set to sone random number

-### Share variables with a Global Workspace
+### Step 3: Share variables with a Global Workspace

 Execute the AppDGlobal TFCB workspace to setup the global variables for other workspaces.
 Check for a sucessful Run before progressing to the next step.

-### Prepping infrastructure & platform for application deployment
+### Step 4: Prepping infrastructure & platform for application deployment

 Execute the AppdInfra TFCB workspace to set up the VM infrastructure for app hosting.
 Check for a sucessful Run before progressing to the next step.

-### Database Server Deployment
+### Step 5: Database Server Deployment

 Execute the AppdDb TFCB workspace to set up the mysql database for the microservices.
 Check for a sucessful Run before progressing to the next step.

-### Interfacing with AppDynamics Controller API for Provisioning - Retrieve and install AppDynamics Zero Agent using AppDynamics Controller ZFI API's
+### Step 6: Interfacing with AppDynamics Controller API for Provisioning - Retrieve and install AppDynamics Zero Agent using AppDynamics Controller ZFI API's

 Execute the AppdSaas TFCB workspace to retrieve ZFI download and install commands for Zero agent.
 Check for a sucessful Run before progressing to the next step.

-### Interfacing with AppDynamics Controller API for Provisioning - Use RBAC script to create AppDynamics User/Role/license rule and retrieve accesskey
+### Step 7: Interfacing with AppDynamics Controller API for Provisioning - Use RBAC script to create AppDynamics User/Role/license rule and retrieve accesskey

 Execute the AppdRbac TFCB workspace to set up the AppDynamics Zero Agent on the infrastructure provisioned.
 Check for a sucessful Run before progressing to the next step.

-### Deploying App Services in a multi instance Tomcat Platform
+### Step 8: Deploying App Services in a multi instance Tomcat Platform

 Execute the AppdApp TFCB workspace to set up multiple instances of Tomcat Application server with each hosting a single microservice.
 Retrieve the VM IP from the AppdInfra workspace Outputs.